Why should I replace my boat carpet?

 What is better than carpet in a boat?

-The next time you are looking to replace your boat carpet, be sure to consider a new floor covering for your boat.
+The next time you want to replace your boat carpet, consider a new floor covering for your boat.
 Designer Vinyl Planking (DVP) is an affordable alternative that looks and feels like real wood.
 In addition, DVP is easy to install, making it a great DIY project.

 It’s also easier on the wallet than expensive hardwood alternatives.
 DVP is also incredibly durable so it will last a long time.
 Finally, DVP is available in a variety of wood grains and colors.
 So the next time you are looking to replace a boat carpet, consider designer vinyl planking.